shantlr/compose-reducer/README.md

 #### `provideResolver`

+WARNING: experimental

-To facilitate reducer reusability `provideResolver` allow very simple dependency injection in combinaison with `injectResolver`
+To facilitate reducer reusability `s` allow very simple dependency injection in combinaison with `injectResolver`.

+Like `context`, provided reducers are only available to provided sub reducers.
+In case a reducer has been previously provided, it will be overridden.

 ```ts
 provideResolver(reducerMap: { [reducrerKey: string]: ComposableReducer }, ...composableReducers: ComposableReduer[]): ComposableReducer